To Infinity and Beyond

 Whereas in the case of Treasure Planet, Disney suffered losses.

-Due to Bob Iger’s excellent management in other divisions of Disney he was soon appointed as the CEO of Disney and in the next moment he stepped in to do damage control.
-Iger advocated the principle of “Make love not war”.
-He acknowledged that Disney had been in war with Pixar and he wanted to fix it.
-This soon caught the attention of Steve Jobs.
+Due to Bob Iger’s excellent management in other divisions of Disney, he was soon appointed as CEO and immediately stepped in to do damage control.
+Iger, advocating the principle of “Make love not war,” acknowledged that Disney had been in conflict with Pixar and aimed to fix it, catching Steve Jobs' attention.

-Iger did some financial analysis and discovered that in the past decade prior to the support of Pixar, the animation division at Disney has lost money and presented the analysis along with the performance of the animation division with Pixar to the board of directors.
+Iger conducted a financial analysis and discovered that Disney's animation division had lost money in the past decade before Pixar's involvement.
+He presented this analysis to the board of directors, along with the improved performance of the animation division with Pixar's support.

-For Disney, a hit animated film is a big wave, and ripples go down to every part of their other businesses – from characters in a parade, to music, to parks, to video games, TV, Internet, consumer products.
+He explained that a hit animated film is a big wave for Disney, creating ripples across all its other businesses—from parade characters to music, parks, video games, TV, the Internet, and consumer products.

-The board of directors authorized Iger to explore the deal of buying out Pixar because they knew what would be the ultimate ending of their own animation division despite efforts to restructure it.
+The board authorized Iger to explore the possibility of buying Pixar, recognizing the potential decline of their animation division despite restructuring efforts.

-The deal they proposed was that Disney would purchase Pixar for $7.4 billion in stock i.e. shares of Disney would be issued to the shareholders of Pixar.
-By virtue of this, Jobs would become Disney’s largest shareholder, with approximately owning 7% of the company’s stock.
+The proposed deal was for Disney to purchase Pixar for $7.4 billion in stock, making Jobs Disney’s largest shareholder with approximately 7% of the company's stock.

-According to the terms of the deal, Disney Animation would be put under Pixar, with Lasseter and Catmull running the combined unit.
-Pixar would retain its independent identity, its studio and headquarters would remain as it is.
+According to the terms, Disney Animation would be placed under Pixar, with Lasseter and Catmull running the combined unit.
+Pixar would retain its independent identity, with its studio and headquarters remaining as they were.

 Ed Catmull, Steve Jobs and John Lasseter